| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 If x and y are not vectors or matrices, they are simply summed.

-If v is a table, then the min function is applied to each
+If v is a table, then the min

 of its members.